EVOL-food/Regular-Meal-CMS/README.md

 # Regular Meal CMS - create your own five-meals delivery subscription restaurant's website so fast and easy!
 ### *Regular Meal CMS* is a fully-featured content management system for a five-meals delivery subscription plans website.
 Ideal for a restaurant of healthy, medical and sports nutrition.
 #### If you want to expand the range of services provided by your restaurant using the website for ordering five meals a day delivery, write to the email specified in the team leader's [GitHub profile](https://github.com/imgVOID).
 ##### FULL AND CONVENIENCE TESTS COVERAGE!
-This software product uses only professional, save and reliable software technologies like Python Django, REST API, social authentication by JWT (Google Auth) and any language internationalization and localization.
+Furthermore, Regular Meal CMS software product uses only professional and reliable software technologies like Python Django, REST API, social authentication by JWT (Google Auth) and any language internationalization and localization.
+Now you can forget about hackers' attacks, specifical or expensive website templates, data losses and hard to fix SQL errors.

 *Project is under development!*
 Stage: ALPHA VERSION